Heap Dump Explorer

 Jumping from a flamegraph

-The heap graph flamegraph has an Open in Heapdump Explorer action that opens the explorer on the list of objects matching a selected allocation path.
+The timeline heap graph flamegraph (a full feature reference is in the Flamegraph section above) has an Open in Heapdump Explorer action that opens the explorer on the list of objects matching a selected reference path.
 Use it to inspect a flamegraph node object-by-object:

 Click a diamond in a "Heap Profile" track to open the flamegraph.